oracle/terraform-provider-oci/website/docs/d/object_storage_namespace.html.markdown

 ---

 # Data Source: oci_objectstorage_namespace
-The Namespace data source provides details about a specific Namespace
+The `oci_objectstorage_namespace` data source provides details about a specific Namespace

 Namespaces are unique.
 Namespaces are either the tenancy name or a random string automatically generated during account creation.
 You cannot edit a namespace.